wp-plugins/projectmanager/readme.txt

 == Credits ==
 The ProjectManager menue icons and TinyMCE Button are taken from the Fugue Icons of http://www.pinvoke.com/.

+== Limitations of multiple projects on the same page ==
+* Navigating through pages in one project while a single dataset of another project is selected will lead to conflicts
+* Pagination of different projects do not work simultaneously

 == Changelog ==

+= 3.1.5 =
+* NEW: multiple projects can be displayed on the same page with some limitations
+* NEW: admin dashboard widget showing latest posts from wordpress support forum with editable options
+* BUGFIX: fixed several small bugs

 = 3.1.4 =
 * BUGFIX: small fixes for better coding